 The recommended performance testing for the pre-treatment units are provided in Chapter 8.
-Should the performance testing confirm the feasibility of this alternative, NMWD could potentially realize an estimated additional water supply yield of 20 AF (in dry years) to 70 AFY (in wet years) at a unit cost of \$70 to \$240 per AF over a 30-year operating cycle, including capital cost and O&M. Even during a dry year, the higher yield may be achieved when the water supply to Stafford Lake is augmented - for instance, with imported water from Sonoma Water.
+Should the performance testing confirm the feasibility of this alternative, NMWD could potentially realize an estimated additional water supply yield of 20 AFY (7 MG per year) (in dry years) to 70 AFY (23 MG per year) (in wet years) at a unit cost of \$70 to \$240 per AF over a 30-year operating cycle, including capital cost and O&M. Even during a dry year, the higher yield may be achieved when the water supply to Stafford Lake is augmented - for instance, with imported water from Sonoma Water.